mento-protocol/governance-watchdog/README.md

 ## Local Development of Cloud Function Code

 - `npm install` (couldn't use `pnpm` because Google Cloud Build failed trying to install pnpm at the time of writing)
-- `cp .env.example .env` and fill in the required values (there are comments in the `.env.example` explaining how to get them)
 - `npm start` to start a local cloud function
 - `npm test` to call the local cloud function with a mocked payload, this will send a real Discord message into channel belonging to the webhook in `.env`: